aws-controllers-k8s/community/docs/content/docs/tutorials/emr-on-eks-example.md

 weight: 47
 toc: true
 ---
-We are excited to announce ACK service controller for EMR on EKS.
-Customers have told us that they like the declarative way of managing resources on EKS clusters.
-Using ACK service controller for EMR on EKS, customers now have the ability to define and run EMR jobs directly from their Kubernetes clusters.
+Using ACK service controller for EMR on EKS, customers have the ability to define and run EMR jobs directly from their Kubernetes clusters.
 EMR on EKS manages the lifecycle of these jobs and it is [3.5 times faster than open-source Spark](https://aws.amazon.com/blogs/big-data/amazon-emr-on-amazon-eks-provides-up-to-61-lower-costs-and-up-to-68-performance-improvement-for-spark-workloads/) because it uses highly optimized EMR runtime

 To get started, you can download the EMR on EKS controller image from [Amazon ECR](https://gallery.ecr.aws/aws-controllers-k8s/emrcontainers-controller) and run Spark jobs in minutes.
 ACK service controller for EMR on EKS is available as a *developer preview* and is not recommended for production use.
 To learn more, visit the [EMR on EKS documentation](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/emr-eks.html).

 ## Installation steps
+Here are the steps involved for installing EMR on EKS controller.
+1. Install EKS cluster
+  - Create IAM Identity mapping
+2. Install EMR on EKS controller
+  - Configure IRSA for emr on eks controller
+3. Create EMR VirtualCluster
+4. Create EMR Job Execution Role & configure IRSA
+5. Run sample job

 #### Prereqs
 Install these tools before proceeding: